 The world is a great mirror.
 It reflects back to you what you are.
 If you are loving, if you are friendly, if you are helpful, the world will prove loving and friendly and helpful to you.
 The world is what you are.

-Hermes Trismegistus, the purported founder of the philosophy of Hermeticism, also encapsulated this wisdom in the phrase, “As within, so without”.
+Hermes Trismegistus, the purported founder of the philosophy of Hermeticism, also encapsulated this wisdom in a phrase from the Emerald Tablet: “As above, so below, as within, so without, as the universe, so the soul”.

 The Self, the World, and Our Mental Health

 In states of poor mental health, we can see quite palpably how profound the connection is between the self and the world.
 During a depressive episode, for example, the world can appear dull, grey, flat, pointless, meaningless, alienating, out-of-reach, devoid of possibilities, and extremely challenging to participate in.
-Indeed, based on Merleau-Ponty’s philosophical position, a mental illness involves a stark alteration in one’s world, not just one’s mental and emotional states.
+Indeed, with Merleau-Ponty’s philosophical position in mind, we can say that a mental illness involves a stark alteration in one’s world, not just one’s mental and emotional states.
 When you suffer from depression, reality itself can take on an imprisoning and hopeless quality because those are the inner states you are carrying around with you, which act as a projector – a projector that churns out reality itself and places you firmly in it.

 As already discussed, other people reflect characteristics that reside in the self.
 This is a phenomenon that is highlighted by various people’s first-hand accounts of their depression and how the condition affects their perceptions of others.
 Many depressives will describe the world as frightening and full of threatening, untrustworthy people with bad intentions.
 Patients may feel that people are out to judge, criticise, or mock them, making the world seem like an unsafe place.
 People may appear angry or irritated with you during a depressive episode, which could reflect intense self-directed anger and the irritation that exists in yourself.
 A depressive episode may also be associated with a feeling of painful separation from others, which could be a sign that you are disconnected from yourself in some important manner.
 Indeed, according to certain branches of psychology, such as the Jungian and humanistic schools of thought, mental health conditions like depression arise when we are not whole – when parts of ourselves are not integrated or have not been actualised.